Quaternary science: History

-The Quaternary Period was a geologic time period that could be separated into two epochs – Pleistocene ("most recent") Epoch, which is often defined as the time period that began around 2.58 million years ago to approximately around 11,700 years ago, and the Holocene ("wholly modern") Epoch, which began around 11,700 years ago right after the Pleistocene Epoch.
-While the study of Quaternary science actually began around the late eighteenth century in Europe, its study only truly started to develop and expand during the twentieth century when many significant sub-disciplines of Quaternary science – such as palaeoecology, palaeontology, and palaeoclimatology, emerged as an approach to reveal the relationship between the changes in the environment and this planet's history during its Quaternary Period.
-Initially, the term "Quaternary" was used by an Italian engineer – Giovanni Arduino, to describe the four most recent geologic eras.
-It was only later on that it became clear that the term ‘Quaternary’ was as described by Meadows and Finch (2016) as "a phrase of highly variable climates, with marked periods of time when global temperatures were significantly lower than today and evidence for which was interpreted by Louis Agassiz as indications of a geologically recent ‘Great Ice Age’".
+The Quaternary Period is a geologic time period that can be separated into two epochs, the Pleistocene ("most recent") Epoch, generally defined as beginning about 2.58 million years ago, and the Holocene ("wholly modern") Epoch, which began about 11,700 years ago.

+The study of Quaternary science began in the late eighteenth century in Europe.
+The term 'Quaternary' was first used by Italian engineer Giovanni Arduino to describe the four most recent geologic eras.
+It later became clear that the term ‘Quaternary’ as described by Meadows and Finch (2016) was "a phase of highly variable climates, with marked periods of time when global temperatures were significantly lower than today and evidence for which was interpreted by Louis Agassiz as indications of a geologically recent ‘Great Ice Age’".

-The study of Quaternary science was first demonstrated by an early nineteenth century French scientist – Georges Cuvier.
-He proposed that the extinctions of some animals that once lived in the Pleistocene epoch were due to them being wiped out by some environmental ‘revolution’ (e.g. some catastrophic flooding events).
-It was this revelation that made him famous in that era for establishing that extinction is real.
+The study of Quaternary science was first demonstrated by early nineteenth century French scientist Georges Cuvier.
+He proposed that some animals that lived in the Pleistocene epoch were made extinct by some environmental ‘revolution’ (e.g. some catastrophic flooding events).
+It was this insight that made him famous.

-Around the nineteenth century, theory regarding to the causation of the ice ages also was fostered.
+Theory regarding the causation of ice ages also developed during this period.
 The first theory to come out was the theory of how the variation of Earth's orbit affect the global climate by James Croll, a Scottish scientist.
 James Croll was the first person to ever recognize the significance of positive feedbacks in the climate system, including the feedbacks of ice-albedo.
 Furthermore, his theory was also the first theory to predict the cause of glaciation.

 It was during the twentieth century that this idea was further elaborated.
 Milutin Milankovitch, a Serbian mathematician and geophysicist, was best known for his theory which involved the motion of the Earth and their relationship to long-term climate changes.
 One of early calculations of Milankovitch offered information about the changes in incident solar radiation (as a function of season) for millions of years.
 In addition, André Berger – a Belgian professor and climatologist, also identified the certain time period where reconstructed insolation was higher than the average or lower than the average.
 Many of his analyses show that from May to August, there has been a forwarded shift of insolation maximum (higher than average) in the late Quaternary insolation variation.
 This feature is known as "insolation signature" and may have possible relationship with the changes in climate as contemplated by Berger.

+During the twentieth century important sub-disciplines of Quaternary science, such as palaeoecology, palaeontology and palaeoclimatology, revealed relationships between changes in the environment and the planet's history during its Quaternary Period.